Nora Fries: DC Animated Universe

-After marrying Victor Fries, a GothCorp cryogenics researcher, Nora is diagnosed with a terminal illness.
-Victor uses the company's equipment to cryogenically freeze his wife until a cure can be found.
-However, GothCorp CEO Ferris Boyle cuts the funding and confronts Victor in the latter's laboratory to personally shut down the project, which subsequently leads to Victor being transformed into Mr. Freeze.
-In the Batman: The Animated Series episode "Heart of Ice", Nora is stated to be dead following the lab's destruction.
-However, the episode "Deep Freeze" reveals that Nora is still alive within her cryogenic chamber.
+Nora's origin is in the episode "Heart of Ice", where she only appears as a cameo.
+In backstory revealed in the episode, Nora was married to Victor Fries, a GothCorp cryogenics researcher, but was diagnosed with a terminal illness.
+Victor resorts to cryogenically freezing Nora until he can devise a cure.
+However, GothCorp CEO Ferris Boyle, seeing the project as a waste of money, attempts to personally shut down Nora's life support; the resulting struggle exposes Victor to chemicals that render him unable to survive outside subzero temperatures.
+Designing a suit and weaponry, Victor swears to avenge Nora and would have murdered Boyle had Batman not intervened.

-As of the film Batman & Mr. Freeze: SubZero, Victor retrieved Nora's chamber and brought it to an Arctic cave until a submarine crew accidentally damages it.
-Victor murders the crew before bribing an old colleague into helping him kidnap Barbara Gordon as she shares Nora's rare blood type.
-While Batman intervenes and rescues Gordon, Nora is ultimately cured by Dr. Lyle Johnston of Wayne Enterprises.
+While she was left as presumed dead in "Heart of Ice", later events would bring her back.
+In the film Batman & Mr. Freeze: SubZero, Victor is shown to have transferred Nora to a remote cave in the Arctic.
+A submarine crew accidentally damages her chamber.
+Victor murders the crew before bribing an old colleague into helping him kidnap Barbara Gordon so he can extract her rare blood type to keep Nora alive.
+Batman intervenes and rescues Gordon, and Nora is eventually cured by Dr. Lyle Johnston of Wayne Enterprises.

 In The New Batman Adventures episode "Cold Comfort", Nora is said to have waited for the presumed dead Victor for some time before eventually marrying her doctor Francis D'Anjou.
 This subplot is expanded upon in volume two of The Batman Adventures tie-in comic series, in which D'Anjou stages his abduction and death to frame Victor and make Nora hate him.
-After D'Anjou is defeated and arrested by Nightwing, Nora reunites with Victor in the Arctic Circle, revealing she never truly loved D'Anjou, before Victor gets in a fight with Batman and the former's head is lost in the Arctic Ocean.
-After talking to the incarcerated D'Anjou and Victor's adoptive Inuit son Koonak, Nora returns to the Arctic Circle to find Victor.
-As of the sequel comic series Batman: The Adventures Continue, Nora died after her terminal illness returned.
+After D'Anjou is defeated and arrested by Nightwing, Nora reunites with Victor in the Arctic Circle, revealing she never truly loved D'Anjou, but their reunion is cut short when Victor is seemingly killed fighting Batman after his head falls into the ocean.
+After talking to the incarcerated D'Anjou and Victor's adoptive Inuit son Koonak, Nora returns to the Arctic Circle to find her husband's remains.
+In the sequel comic series Batman: The Adventures Continue, Nora dies after her terminal illness returns.

-By the time Batman Beyond takes place, Nora has died.
-Victor, whose head was found and preserved by Powers Technology, is restored to a human body that can survive normal room temperatures by Derek Powers, the CEO of Wayne-Powers.
-He then begins to atone for his past crimes by starting a foundation named after her.

 Comic books

-Falling ill

-Nora is an attractive and gentle girl.
-She meets Victor Fries in a strict boarding school and later marries him.
-Shortly after their marriage, Nora falls terminally ill.
-Victor discovers a way to put Nora into cryostasis, hoping to sustain her until a cure can be found.
-In time her husband will become one of Batman's well-known enemies, Mr. Freeze.
-Over time she falls to pieces in her ice state, but Freeze puts her back together again.